chrisgrieser/shimmering-obsidian/README.md

 **In the Obsidian plugin settings for the "Metadata Extractor"**
 - Enable `Write JSON files automatically when Obsidian launches`.
 - Set `Configure frequency for writing the three JSON files` to how often you want the Metadata to be updated.
 A value like 30 minutes is reasonable.
+Do **not** change any of the other settings.
-- Do not change any of the other settings.
+- Restart Obsidian.

 ## Alfred-based quick switcher
 The Alfred-based Quick Switcher is basically an enhanced version of [Obsidian's